Career Timeline of Mike Weir: Major Achievements and Milestones

 In 1990, Mike Weir won the Ontario Amateur Championship.

-1991: Tied for 2nd at the Canadian Amateur Championship
+1991: Tied for 2nd at Canadian Amateur Championship

 In 1992, Mike Weir turned professional and began playing on the Canadian Professional Golf Tour.

-1992: Ontario Amateur Championship win and All-American selection
+1992: Ontario Amateur Championship and All-American Selection at BYU

-In 1992, Mike Weir won the Ontario Amateur Championship and was selected as an All-American on the Second Team at BYU.
+In 1992, Mike Weir won the Ontario Amateur Championship and was selected as an All-American on the Second Team at Brigham Young University (BYU).

 1998: Reached PGA Tour

-In 1999, Mike Weir achieved his first PGA Tour win at the Air Canada Championship in Surrey, British Columbia.
-This victory marked the first time in 45 years that a Canadian won a PGA Tour event in Canada.
+In 1999, Mike Weir achieved his first PGA Tour win at the Air Canada Championship in Surrey, British Columbia, making him the first Canadian to win a PGA Tour event in Canada in 45 years.
+He also shared the 54 holes lead at the 1999 PGA Championship with Tiger Woods but finished T-10.

 In 2001, Mike Weir won The Tour Championship in a playoff.

-2003: Won the Bob Hope Chrysler Classic and Nissan Open
+2003: Won Bob Hope Chrysler Classic and Nissan Open

-In 2003, Mike Weir started the season strong by winning the Bob Hope Chrysler Classic in Palm Springs, California, and then followed with a win at Riviera Country Club near Los Angeles, at the Nissan Open.
+In 2003, Mike Weir began the season by winning the Bob Hope Chrysler Classic in Palm Springs, California, and then the Nissan Open at Riviera Country Club near Los Angeles.

-2003: Tied for Third at the U.S. Open and Won Lou Marsh Trophy
+2003: Tied for Third at U.S. Open and Won Lou Marsh Trophy

-In 2003, Mike Weir tied for third at the U.S. Open, which moved him to third in the Official World Golf Ranking.
+In June 2003, Mike Weir tied for third at the U.S. Open, moving him to third in the Official World Golf Ranking.
 He also won the Lou Marsh Trophy for outstanding Canadian athlete of the year.

-February 2004: Won Consecutive Championships at the Nissan Open
+February 2004: Won Consecutive Championships at Nissan Open

-In February 2004, Mike Weir won consecutive championships at the Nissan Open, becoming the sixth player in Nissan Open history to achieve back-to-back wins.
+In February 2004, Mike Weir won consecutive championships at the Nissan Open, becoming the sixth player in Nissan Open history to achieve back-to-back wins, and the first since Corey Pavin (1994, 1995).

-In 2004, Mike Weir maintained his position in the world's top ten ranking.
+Mike Weir maintained his position in the world's top ten ranking into 2004.

 2005: Creekside Estate Winery Produced Wine for Weir

-In 2005, Creekside Estate Winery began producing wine for Mike Weir.
+In 2005, Creekside Estate Winery near Lincoln, Ontario, began producing wine for Mike Weir.

 October 2007: Won Fry's Electronics Open

-In October 2007, Mike Weir won the Fry's Electronics Open, tying him with George Knudson for most PGA Tour wins by a Canadian with eight.
+In October 2007, Mike Weir won the Fry's Electronics Open, tying with George Knudson for the most PGA Tour wins by a Canadian, with eight.

-December 17, 2007: Thomson Corporation Announced as Lead Corporate Sponsor
+December 17, 2007: Thomson Corporation Announced as Lead Sponsor

-On December 17, 2007, The Thomson Corporation (now Thomson Reuters) announced it would be the lead corporate sponsor for Mike Weir for a five-year term, replacing Bell Canada.
+On December 17, 2007, The Thomson Corporation (now Thomson Reuters) announced it would be the lead corporate sponsor for Mike Weir for a five-year term beginning in January 2008, replacing Bell Canada.

 As of 2007, Creekside Estate Winery had released a Merlot, Chardonnay, Sauvignon blanc, Cabernet-Merlot, Cabernet-Shiraz and Icewine for Mike Weir.
 His Icewine Vidal was named by Travel + Leisure Golf magazine as one of its top five golf-related wines.

-In 2014, Mike Weir had his best result since his last win in 2007 at the Byron Nelson Championship.
+In 2014, Mike Weir's runner-up finish was his best result since his last win in 2007.

-January 2008: Thomson Corporation Started as Lead Corporate Sponsor
+January 2008: Thomson Corporation Announced as Lead Sponsor

 2008: Announced Plans to Open Own Winery